yuuuuuuunliu/3D-sanner/README.md

 The arrangement of the scanned objects is illustrated in the following diagram:

   ![The arrangement of two stacked cylinders that will be scanned for review](https://github.com/yuuuuuuunliu/3D-sanner/blob/main/Figures/Stacked%20cylinder.png)

+The lower cylinder has a radius of approximately 6.5cm, while the upper cylinder has a radius of approximately 2.5cm.
+Both the raw data and smoothed data show a reduction in radius, which corresponds to our actual setup.

 ## Future Development